 Note: The top panels depict the constant-progressivity case, while the bottom ones depict the higher-progressivity case.
 The left column show the responses of labor taxes, interest rates, dividends-to-output, and wages after the spending shock.
 All variables are reported as a percentage point difference from steady state, except for wages, which are in percentage deviation.
-Dividends of the financial intermediaries are large on impact due to valuation effects, at -0.26% of output in the constant-progressivity case and -0.23% in the higher-progressivity case; we exclude them from the figure to ease reading.
+Dividends of the financial intermediaries are large on impact due to valuation effects, at -0.26% of output in the constant-progressivity case; we exclude them from the figure to ease reading.
 The middle and right columns plot labor and consumption responses, respectively, when feeding the labor taxes or all other sequences.